SAEON/saeon-deploy-automation/README.md

 ### What does this script do?:

-- Verifies user is a member of the `saeon-devops` group
 - Ensures the app folder exists under `/opt/apps/saeon/<dev|prod>/<app>`
 - Clones the app's public GitHub repo if missing
 - Pulls the latest changes from GitHub